allisonzentmayer/MyReactApp/README.md

-This app displays popular movies and allows you to view details about them as well as search for movies.
+This app displays popular movies and allows you to view details about them as well as searches for movies.

 To run the app: